The Common Vulnerability That Fintech and Bananas Share

 Now back to technology.
 Understandably, there is a great deal of attention paid to securing vulnerabilities where hackers are most easily able to penetrate financial systems such as weak Identity and Access Management (IAM), or poorly implemented encryption.
 However, the common weakness to all of the systems most commonly used in Fintech is actually hidden in plain sight – the solutions are all clones of each other!

 Did you know that every SaaS solution, mobile app, or cloud back-end system is the same?
 It is the accepted practice to develop a standard image and scale it up from source code, along with third party libraries, middleware, frameworks and a supporting container, OS (operating system), or hypervisor infrastructure.
 Said another way, all the crucial parts of the Fintech ecosystem spring from the same plant.
+More about saas partner ecosystems.

 United Fruit Company (rebranded in 1984 as Chiquita Brands International) used the same DNA crops over and over to achieve economies of scale and a uniform fruit.
 That worked well for some time, until Panama disease, a pathogen, wiped out banana plantations in the 1890’s.
 Nothing could preclude the spread of the virus.
 Instead of just infecting a single plant or field, the disease affected all crops everywhere.
 Sounds implausible?
 It already happened with bananas that were grown commercially as clones.